frePPLe/frepple/doc/installation-guide/upgrading.rst

   # Upgrade of the PostgreSQL database isn't covered in these commands.

-  sudo -H pip3 install --force-reinstall -r https://raw.githubusercontent.com/frePPLe/frepple/7.0.0/requirements.txt

-  # Download the debian package of the new release here.
+  # Download the ubuntu package of the new release here.

   sudo dpkg --force-confold -i <frepple installation package>.deb

   # Manually edit the /etc/frepple/djangosettings.py file.
 The previous line
   # keeps the old configuration file, which may not be ok for the new release.

+  # This step can be skipped if you choose to run it during the installation.
-  frepplectl migrate --database=default
+  frepplectl migrate

-  # Repeat the above line for all scenarios that are in use

   sudo service apache2 reload